Miscellaneous Observations on Randomization

 5. Multiply pden by qden, then multiply qnum by px, then multiply qden by py, then add 1 to j, then go to the third substep.

 6. (Now check the probability.)
-Multiply r by 2, then add an unbiased random bit's value (either 0 or 1 with equal probability) to r.
+Multiply r by 2, then set r to r plus either 1 or 0 with equal probability.

 7. If r ≤ floor((pnum*2b)/pden) − 2, add a uniform random integer in [0, 2k*b) to m and return m (and, if requested, the number kb−1).
 If r ≥ floor((pnum*2b)/pden) + 1, return −1 (and, if requested, an arbitrary value).
 If neither is the case, add 1 to b.

-3. Add an unbiased random bit to m.
+3. Set m to m plus either 1 or 0 with equal probability.
 (At this point, m is fully sampled.)

 4. Run the first sub-algorithm with n = m, except in step 1 of that sub-algorithm, set r to the value of r built up by this algorithm, rather than 0, and set i to 2k, rather than 2.
 If that sub-algorithm returns 1, return m (and, if requested, the number −1).
 Otherwise, return −1 (and, if requested, an arbitrary value).